-A new film, Ammonite, about Mary Anning, the 19th-century fossil collector, has led to a boom in fossil walks on the Jurassic Coast.
+A huge ichthyosaur has been discovered in Rutland.
 Harry Mount meets the pub landlord who had a dinosaur named after him

 There we were, three novice dinosaur-hunters, inching our way along the edge of the Isle of Purbeck, the sea lashing our feet, the wind and stair-rod rain whipping our faces.

 That’s when our guide – Charlie Newman, pub landlord, cider-maker, museum curator and palaeontologist – suddenly spotted a tiny, white curve, the size of a toenail, in a huge, grey boulder at our feet.
 Within seconds, he’d whipped out his chisel and hammer, and had cut a square foot of stone out of the boulder.
 That tiny, white toenail was, in fact, a dinosaur vertebra.

 For four hours, Charlie led us along the Dorset coast, spotting treasures we never would have seen without him.
 Fish, ammonites, crocodiles, turtles, reptiles, ichthyosaurs and plesiosaurs all swam along these shores before they were fossilised after death hundreds of millions of years ago.